schaeferphilip/AI4Industry/README.md

 -----------

-Development of an insect pest recognition model to be deployed on connected traps.
+Development of an insect pest recognition model to be deployed on connected traps using Computer Vision.

 Tools: Python, Tensorflow, Keras, Google Colab